blinkbitcoin/dev.blink.sv/docs/examples/btcpayserver-plugin.md

 * If adding only the API key the default wallet will be used on the Blink server (https://api.blink.sv/graphql).<br />
 Alternatively:
-  * can choose a walletID from the dashboard to use a let
+  * can choose a wallet ID from the dashboard to use a specific wallet other than the default set in your Blink app
   * can specify a custom server (for development or to use an other instance of the Galoy backend)

 * Click `Test connection` to verify the connection